 The homeowners contacted GreenHeart, LLC to design a renovation to their once-pleasant garden.
 Their lawn had gotten weed-infested, but more importantly, it was graded so poorly that in a heavy rainstorm, water rushed down their exterior basement steps.
-Their tiny stoop outside the kitchen door was aging, and the poorly-stacked stone retaining wall was beginning to fail.
+The tiny stoop outside the kitchen door was aging, and the poorly-stacked stone retaining wall was beginning to fail.
 They take good care of their trees and shrubs and had good screening from their neighbors in place.
-Some of the smaller plantings were boring, although we were able to re-use a number of the Nandina domestica in the side yard (not pictured) and a few of the Boxwood where we wanted evergreen interest.
+Some plants were overused, although we were able to re-purpose a number of the Nandina domestica in the side yard (not pictured) and a few Boxwood where we wanted evergreen interest.

-They wanted to retain some lawn, and our main design concept sprang from the shape of the existing flagstone patio and its seat wall beyond.
-It was almost but not quite a capsule shape, so we designed a new lawn in the shape of a capsule, and had our masons change the shape of the wall as they rebuilt it more professionally.
+The homeowners wanted to retain some lawn, and our main design concept sprang from the shape of the existing flagstone patio and the seat wall beyond.
+The patio was almost but not quite a capsule shape, so we designed a new lawn in the shape of a capsule, and had our masons refine the shape of the wall as they rebuilt it more professionally.

 The project was originally to be installed in 2020 but Covid-19 squashed those plans.
 The project was one of the first installed in the Spring of 2021, by MMV Landscaping and Stonework.
 That extra time allowed the homeowners to decide that, while the rear yard was going to be disturbed, they might as well run a new electric line to their garage off the rear alley, to accommodate a future electric vehicle.